vmware/container-service-extension/docs/README.md

 `CSE` enables Kubernetes as a service on vCloud Director (vCD) installations. `CSE` is based on VM templates that are automatically generated during the installation process, or anytime thereafter. vCD tenants can then request fully functional Kubernetes clusters that `CSE` instantiate on the tenant VDC from the templates, customized based on the tenant preferences.

-The current document covers `CSE`:
+The current document covers the following `CSE` topics:
   - installation
   - configuration
   - usage